-It compares a company’s operating income with its net sales to determine operating efficiency.
+It thus compares a company’s operating income with its net sales to determine operating efficiency.

 Return on assets sale= Net income / Total assets

-It measures how efficiently a company uses its assets to generate profits.
+It thus measures how efficiently a company uses its assets to generate profits.

 Return on equity ratio= Net income / Shareholder’s equity

-It measure the efficiency of a company's use of its equity to generate profits.
+It thus measures the efficiency of a company's use of its equity to generate profits.

 5. Market Value Ratios

-The market value ratio evaluate the current share price of a listed company's stock.
-Current and potential investors use these ratios to determine whether the company’s stock is overpriced or under priced.
+The market value ratio consequently evaluates the current share price of a listed company's stock.
+Current and potential investors use these ratios to determine whether the company’s stock is overpriced or underpriced.

 Book value per share= Shareholder’s equity / Total share outstanding